 QuarkXPress acts as a hub for collaborative publishing environments because it allows you to import and export content in multiple file formats, and to share design components with other users.
 You can import files from applications such as Microsoft® Word, Microsoft Excel®, Adobe® Illustrator®, and Adobe Photoshop®.
+QuarkXPress supports copy paste of content from external applications, and allows the user to convert the imported vector picture data to Native Objects.
 You can output content as PostScript® or in PDF format for Adobe Acrobat® Reader®.
-You can also export files that can be viewed using QuickTime®, Internet Explorer®, Safari®, Firefox®, and Netscape Navigator®.
-With Quark Interactive DesignerTM, you can export layouts in Flash® format.
+QuarkXPress supports export of digital output in ePub, Kindle format, and HTML5 Publications.
+The ePub file is compatible with all prominent ePub Readers and Google Chrome.
+The Kindle file is compatible with Kindle devices.You can also export files that can be viewed using Internet Explorer®, Safari®, Google Chrome®, and Firefox®.
 Using features such as Job Jackets® and Composition Zones®, you can be sure that multiple people share specifications to produce consistent publications, even while working on a single publication simultaneously.